Create Characters in Adobe Illustrator!

 Jannie Ho has been an illustrator of children's books for more than ten years.
 Her work has appeared in both trade and educational books, magazines, toys, crafts, and digital media.
 Currently based out of Boston, MA, she's also known as Chicken Girl.
 Jannie (pronounced Jane-nee) received her BFA in illustration at Parsons The New School of Design in New York.
 After graduating, she worked as an in-house graphic designer at Nickelodeon, Scholastic, and an art director at TIME Magazine for Kids.
 She left to pursue illustrating full time and hasn't stopped drawing since.

 In this 27-minute intensive, you'll learn Adobe Illustrator basics.
 Jannie Ho will demonstrate how she uses vectors to create characters, share two thumbnail templates with you, and teach you how to export your finished files.
+A replay of the live review will be available.

 Adobe Illustrator: Vector Basics